 How long will it last?

 August continues to refine its smart lock range, adding new features and connectivity options.
 That development is likely to continue, but picking up the August Connect Wi-Fi bridge should futureproof your investment for some time to come.
-At this point, we do not know how the upcoming Assa Abloy acquisition of August Home will impact the existing product range, but you should expect warranty coverage and support to be unaffected.
+At this point, we do not know how the Assa Abloy acquisition of August Home will impact the existing product range, but you should expect warranty coverage and support to be unaffected.

 Should you buy it?